Instructions for Visiting Astronomers on Mission to Chile

 ESO will normally cover the expenses for one observer only.
+For GTO observers, ESO will fully support one Visiting Astronomer every 8 nights of the total GTO time allocation per Period.
 Under exceptional circumstances, ESO may make a contribution to the travel and/or board and lodging costs of additional people.

-e) In order to encourage the participation of students during observing runs in La Silla, ESO may support the travel and/or board and lodging for a second observer provided that:
+e) In order to encourage the participation of students during observing runs in La Silla/ Paranal, ESO may support the travel and/or board and lodging for a second observer provided that:

 - the student is directly involved in the observing program